jupyter/notebook

 How is notebook architected?

-notebook is organized into 4 architecture layers: Application Layer, Extension Layer, Component Layer, Build Layer.
-Minimal connections — components operate mostly in isolation.
+notebook is organized into 4 architecture layers: Build System, Core Application, Extension Services, UI Components.
+Data flows through 5 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through notebook?